apayeur/spikingburstprop/README.md

 Other, more specific, requirements are detailed below where necessary.

 ## Main figures
 To reproduce Figs. 2-4 of our paper "*Burst-dependent synaptic plasticity can coordinate learning in hierarchical circuits*", do the following once you have cloned the present repository and with Auryn installed as described above.
 Runtime estimates are for a Macbook Air, 1.6 GHz Intel Core i5.
+Results are put in subfolders of folder `./results/`, which are created automatically as needed.

 * Figure 2B-D: From folder `./analysis/plasticity-protocol`, run the Python script `plot_all_adaptive_rule.py`.
 (Runtime estimate: ~10 minutes)